bsaladhikari/gift-app/docs/supabase-complete-setup.md

-# Complete Supabase Setup for GiftGenie
+# Complete Supabase Setup for LuxegiftAI

-This document outlines the complete Supabase setup we've implemented for the GiftGenie application, including all database tables, authentication, and admin functionality.
+This document outlines the complete Supabase setup we've implemented for the LuxegiftAI application, including all database tables, authentication, and admin functionality.

 ## Database Schema Overview